Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 Full Transcript

 Narrator: Welcome to “Cracking the Cash Flow Code”, where you’ll learn what it takes to create enough cash to fill the four buckets of profit.
-You’ll learn what it takes to have enough cash for a great lifestyle, have enough cash for when an emergency strikes, fully fund a growth program, and fund your retirement program.
-When you do this, you’ll have a sale ready company that will allow you to keep or sell your business.
+You’ll learn what it takes to have enough cash for a great lifestyle, have enough cash for when an emergency strikes, fully fund a growth program and fund your retirement program.
+When you do this, you’ll have a sale-ready company that will allow you to keep or sell your business.
 This allows you to do what you want with your business when you want in the way you want.

 In Cracking the Cash Flow code, we focus on the four areas of business that let you take your successful business and make it economically and personally sustainable.
-Your host, Josh Patrick, is going to help us through finding great thought leaders as well as providing insights he’s learned through his 40 years of owning, running, planning, and thinking about what it takes to make a successful business sustainable and allow you to be free of cash flow worries.
+Your host, Josh Patrick, is going to help us by finding great thought leaders as well as providing insights he’s learned through his 40 years of owning, running, planning, and thinking about what it takes to make a successful business sustainable and allow you to be free of cash flow worries.

 Hey, Susan.
 How are you today?